-The OmniBook comes with either 32 or 64 megabytes (MB) of random access memory (RAM) installed, and the size of the Hibernate partition is set appropriately.
-You can add up to 128 MB of additional RAM without changing the size of the Hibernate partition.

-However, if you add more than 128 MB of additional RAM, so that your total RAM is greater than 192 MB, you must change the size of the Hibernate partition.
+The HP Pavilion Notebook PC comes with either 32 or 64 megabytes (MB) of random access memory (RAM) installed, and the size of the Hibernate partition is set appropriately.
+However, if you add RAM so that your total RAM is greater than 256 MB, you must change the size of the Hibernate partition.
 This partition is automatically used to save your current session from RAM when battery level is low.
 As a result, you must provide a sufficiently large Hibernate partition to accommodate all the information stored in RAM; otherwise, you risk losing work in progress.